 And, we also offer books and journals – not just from our libraries, but also from a network of partner libraries.
 So you can almost always get the volume or article you are looking for through our Tripsaver program.

 Natalie: Well, thanks for this information, David.
 I have one final question – describe your favorite chair at NCSU Libraries.

 David: Ha!
 I am fond of the “Brody chairs” that overlook Hillsborough Street on the 2nd floor of Hill Library.
 They feel like you are taking off on an airplane in First Class.

 Note: GradPack Talks is a periodic podcast series designed to introduce graduate students to campus resources.

 NCSU Libraries Peer Scholars

-In fall 2017, the NCSU Libraries launches the Peer Scholars Program, which gives graduate students or postdoctoral researchers the opportunity to teach specific research skills to their peers.
+In fall 2017, the NCSU Libraries launched the Peer Scholars Program, which gives graduate students or postdoctoral researchers the opportunity to teach specific research skills to their peers.
 The program will feature workshops, seminars and other programming focused on intro-, intermediate-, and advanced-level research and technical skillsets.
 Learn more about Peer Scholars